-4. Create Comprehensive P&L, Balance Sheet and Cash Flow Statements
+4. Create Comprehensive P&L, Balance Sheet, and Cash Flow Statements

 COVID-19 presents a number of changes to typical KPIs measured by healthcare organizations including accounts payable, average treatment charge, and supply chain costs.

 Hospitals may need to extend payment terms for patients during the pandemic, as many could be without an income or waiting for government aid.
-Average treatment charge is typically measured with the objective to reduce hospital costs, but this could change with the pandemic.
+The average treatment charge is typically measured with the objective to reduce hospital costs, but this could change with the pandemic.
 Supply chain costs are also heavily affected, as any shortages cause a spike in supply costs, meaning hospitals may need to plan for more inventory.

 In terms of cash flow, issues are likely to arise around a slower claims process and a reduction in point-of-service collections.
 Organizations may even face increases in governmental receivables.
-As such, healthcare organizations must be prepared to create P&L, balance sheet and cash flow statements that reflect their constantly shifting operations.
+As such, healthcare organizations must be prepared to create P&L, balance sheet, and cash flow statements that reflect their constantly shifting operations.

 5. Use Dashboards to Analyze KPIs and Perform Variance Analysis